Growth hormone secretagogue receptor: Constitutive activity

 One important feature of GHS-R1a is that there is still some activity in the receptor even when it is not actively being stimulated.
 This is called constitutive activity, and it means that the receptor is always "on," unless acted on by an inverse agonist.
 This constitutive activity seems to provide a tonic signal required for the development of normal height, probably through an effect on the GH axis.
 In fact, some GHS-R1a genetic variations, caused by single nucleotide polymorphisms (SNPs), have been found to be associated with hereditary obesity and others with hereditary short stature.
 It was also found that, when GHS-R1A constitutive activity was diminished, there were decreased levels of hunger-inducing hormone neuropeptide Y (NPY) as well as in food intake and body weight.

 Intracellular signaling mechanisms

-When growth hormone secretagogue receptor is activated, a variety of different intracellular signaling cascades can result, depending on the cell type in which the receptor is expressed.
+When the growth hormone secretagogue receptor is activated, a variety of different intracellular signaling cascades can result, depending on the cell type in which the receptor is expressed.
 These intracellular signaling cascades include mitogen-activated protein kinase (MAPK)), protein kinase A (PKA), protein kinase B (PKB), also known as AKT), and AMP Activated Protein Kinase (AMPK) cascades.